Wellington to Craven Arms Railway: Wellington and Lightmoor

 John Dickson of the Shropshire Works, Wellington, had furnaces at Ketley, a mile or so south of Wellington, and in February 1851 he had opened a short private line from Waterloo Sidings, at Wellington, to Ketley.

 In October 1852 the Coalbrookdale Company discussed extending Dickson's line to Coalbrookdale, but the cost was considered unaffordable, and a public company was promoted instead: it was to be called the Wellington and Severn Junction Railway.
-Despite opposition from other railway companies, the Royal Assent was given to the Wellington and Severn Junction Railway Act on 20 August 1853.
+Despite opposition from other railway companies, royal assent was given to the Wellington and Severn Junction Railway Act 1853 (16 & 17 Vict. c. ccxiv) on 20 August 1853.
 The S&BR gave technical assistance and some financial help.
 The cost of building the line was estimated at £60,000.

 Acquisition of land proved easier than elsewhere, suggesting that landowners saw the railway as an aid to their business interests.
 The construction focussed on the easier part of the line, but even so progress was slow.
 A demonstration run on the line from Ketley to Horsehay for shareholders took place on 21 February 1857, and it appears that goods and mineral traffic operated on this section from that time.
 It opened fully on 1 May 1858.

 At a shareholders' meeting on 25 March 1858, it was reported that the line was nearly completed into Lightmoor.
 A junction was to be formed there with the Madeley and Lightmoor branch of the Great Western Railway.
-However the Wellington and Severn Junction Railway could not raise enough money to build on from Lightmoor to Coalbrookdale, and the Company decided to leave the completion in abeyance.
+However the Wellington and Severn Junction Railway could not raise enough money to build on from Lightmoor to Coalbrookdale, and the company decided to leave the completion in abeyance.